 Your own voyage of floral discovery

 Residents of Les Oliviers enjoy access to a series of beautifully manicured Provençal style gardens.
 In fact two apartments have their own private gardens.
-For botanical enthusiasts, there is a carefully conserved arboretum complemented by indigenous Mediterranean plants including lavender, roses, mimosa and jasmine.
+For botanical enthusiasts, there is a beautiful arboretum complemented by indigenous Mediterranean plants including lavender, roses, mimosa and jasmine.
 Inspired by the local scents of the South, each of the apartments in Les Oliviers has been named after a sweet-smelling bloom.
 Choose between jasmine, acacia, rose, lavender, orange blossom and lily.

 Back to Articles